-Data sets used in community ecology usually consist of one, two or three of the following matrices (see also Figure 1):
+Data sets used in community ecology usually consist of one, two or three of the following matrices (see also Fig. 1):

 Variables (be it environmental variables, species attributes, or values in species composition matrix) fits into on of the three main categories: